 - When exercising, drink enough fluid.
 Have breaks for drinks, rest and cooling.

 - Sports where you can pace yourself are safer than a forced pace.

 - If you have symptoms such as pain or difficulty breathing, stop, report your symptoms, rest and rehydrate.
 Get medical advice if symptoms don't improve quickly.

 - Build up your training gradually.
-If going to a high altitude, take time to acclimatise.

 - If you also have asthma, make sure it is treated and well controlled.